SA9102/Book-Logger/README.md

 [View this project on Render.](https://book-logger.onrender.com)

+:warning: Please note that due to the limits of Render's free tier, there may be a delay while the application first spins up (after 15 minutes of inactivity).

 ## :bulb: Information

 After doing some tutorials and learning about different concepts including routing, authentication, managing user roles and the EJS view engine, this was my first attempt in creating a Node and Express project on my own, that uses authentication and CRUD operations.
 Because of this, this project was challenging to make.
 What made it more challenging were obstacles that I did not anticipate first.
 For example, implementing PUT and DELETE requests was not as straightforward, since you can only send GET and POST requests from HTML forms.
 Nonetheless, building this application has been fun, and has given me the basic skills to create simple CRUD applications with authentication using Express.
 I have also learnt how to organise an Express project using the MVC pattern.